kaching-hq/StickySheet/README.md

 ## Basic Usage

-First make sure you import the `BetterSheet` package and  initialize `UIHostingController` with power sheet support in  `SceneDelegate.swift`:
+First make sure you import the `StickySheet` package and  initialize `UIHostingController` with power sheet support in  `SceneDelegate.swift`:

 ```
-window.rootViewController = UIHostingController.withBetterSheetSupport(rootView: ContentView())
+window.rootViewController = UIHostingController.withStickySheetSupport(rootView: ContentView())
 ```

 The basic API for presenting a sheet is similar to SwiftUI's [`sheet(isPresented:onDismiss:content:)`](https://developer.apple.com/documentation/swiftui/view/3352791-sheet) view modifier.
-But instead of using `sheet` you use `betterSheet`.
+But instead of using `sheet` you use `stickySheet`.

 For example: